hashed-io/proxy-financial-smart-contracts/docs/Tutorials/telos_account.md

 </br>

-7. Next step is to login with your new account.
+7. Next step is to log in with your new account.
 Before doing so, please refer to the following [tutorial](#reference1): `"How to install Anchor"`.
 You can close the current tab, we won't modify any aspect of our account.

 <br/>